anitaxokojie/Multilingual-extractive-summarization/README.md

 Time: ~11 seconds on CPU (suitable for batch processing) Real-world numbers from testing:

-Processed 200 TED talks (100 English, 100 Spanish) with 13% better semantic preservation than keyword-based methods Runs entirely offline—no API costs, no usage limits Identified and quantified bias across topics (neuroscience summaries had 3.9% keyword retention vs 84.7% for general topics, revealing areas needing improvement)
+Processed 200 TED talks (100 English, 100 Spanish) with 13% better ROUGE-1 scores and 29% better semantic preservation than keyword-based methods (k=5 configuration)
+Runs entirely offline—no API costs, no usage limits,Identified and quantified bias across topics (neuroscience summaries had 3.9% keyword retention vs 84.7% for general topics, revealing areas needing improvement)

 This was built to solve a personal problem: I wanted to explore TED's 3,900+ talk library without watching 18-minute videos for each one.